UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-04/notes.md

 	-x                       # To check the file has executable permission or not.
 	-w                       # To check the file has write permission or not.

-script-5: To check whether it is a file or not.
+script-5: To check whether it is a file or not
 --------

 	file="sum.sh"